Watch: IndiGo ground staff manhandle passenger at New Delhi airport

 The video shows the ground personnel asking Katiyal why he used an abusive word against them.
 Following an argument, they are seen assaulting the passenger instead of taking him to the Central Industrial Security Force personnel or other appropriate authorities.

+Responding to the accusations, the airline said that the incident was “probed by the designated committee”, according to ANI.
+“Took action against staff who was main culprit by immediately terminating his employment,” IndiGo said.

-The airline has not yet replied to the accusations.
-Civil Aviation Minister Ashok Gajapathi Raju told ANI that he has sought a report from the Directorate General of Civil Aviation.
-“Violence of any sort is deplorable and should result in criminal action,” he was quoted as saying.
+Civil Aviation Minister Ashok Gajapathi Raju said that he has sought a report from the Directorate General of Civil Aviation.
+“Violence of any sort is deplorable and should result in criminal action,” he said.

 On November 4, Olympic silver medallist PV Sindhu accused an Indigo ground staff of misbehaving with her while travelling from Hyderabad to Mumbai, even as the airline rejected her claims.
 Sindhu claimed that the staff behaved rudely with her and an airhostess intervened to advise him against doing so.